 Collette lives in Halifax with her boyfriend, her dog Ollie and spends her spare time hiking, writing, running, cooking and watching every comedy special on Netflix.

-Mark is a Program Manager at GDMS-C, leading his teams through the wild, crazy ride of delivering a new anti-submarine warfare system for the Canadian Navy.
+Mark (he/him) is a Program Manager at GDMS-C, leading his teams through the wild, crazy ride of delivering a new anti-submarine warfare system for the Canadian Navy.
 Mark’s accomplishments include leading a business capture team to win the UWSU contract, valued at over $150M.
 His advantage is an ability to find win-win strategies in difficult situations.
 Mark and his family enjoy off-the-beaten-path adventures, like back-packing across Europe.
 A wonderful experience and a lifelong lesson in learning how to truly pack light!

 Our Advisory Board is Dr. Marriam Abou-El-Haj and Dr. Hali Bauld.